Hit-And-Run Victim: What to Do and How to Claim Compensation

 What are the Duties of the At-Fault Driver in Case of an Accident?

-- Stop and exchange information with the victim(s) of the accident, including passengers or pedestrians.
+- Provide their particulars to the victim(s) of the accident, including passengers or pedestrians, upon request.
 If there is no person present at the scene of the accident, the driver must take reasonable steps to provide his particulars, so they can be contacted by the owner of the vehicle or structure damaged in the accident.
 For example, the driver may leave a note on the windshield of the damaged vehicle.

 - Report the accident to the police within 24 hours from occurrence, unless the: